otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 ## Step 4: Understanding Character Values

-For the clue to satisfy the conditions, its character values should sum up to 469.
+For the clue to satisfy the second condition of setInterval(), its character values should sum up to 469.

-For example:

 For `LAMBERT`, the sum is 499.

 For `RIPLEY`, the sum is 469.

 ---